microsoft/AppConsult-WinAppsModernizationWorkshop/README.md

 The **master** branch is locked.
 Let's have a branch for each one in the AppConsult team for individual work.

 The proposed contribution guideline is:
 1. Create a new branch for your work only.
-If you want, for simplicty name it with your name or alias.
+If you want, for simplicity name it with your name or alias.
 2. Before you start to work on your branch, get the latest version of the master branch with `git fetch` and `git rebase -i origin/master`.
 Resolve conflict if any.
 3. Do you work, commit, commit... and push your changes to your branch with `git push`.
 4. When you are ready to merge, get the latest version of master, rebase your branch and resolve conflict with `git fetch` and `git rebase -i origin/master`.